sjoerdvandommelen/id5415/collections/_id5415/4-1-self-study.md

 self-study-id: 4
 self-study-of: id5415-4
 tags:
-introduction: In this module, the self study material focus on the main network technologies allowing to transmit information from one device to another.
+introduction: In this module, the self-study material focus on the main network technologies allowing to transmit information from one device to another.
 While industry standards are quickly evolving, we will particularly look at selection criteria to make choices that fit what you are designing.
 ---

 ---